Kamal Jabbour: Astronomy

-In 2024, Jabbour received appointment as visiting scholar at the Physics and Astronomy Department at the State University of New York at Oswego, where he operates the observatory at the Rice Creek Field Station and assists in astronomy research, instruction and public outreach activities.
-Jabbour contributes data to the Hunting Outbursting Young Stars (HOYS) citizen science project at the University of Kent in the UK, and serves as a DWARFLAB Ambassador, assisting in beta testing of astronomy hardware and software.
+In 2024, Jabbour received a two-year appointment as visiting scholar at the Physics and Astronomy Department at the State University of New York at Oswego, where he operated the observatory at the Rice Creek Field Station and assisted in astronomy research, instruction and public outreach activities.
+Jabbour contributed data to the Hunting Outbursting Young Stars (HOYS) citizen science project at the University of Kent in the UK, and served as a DWARFLAB Ambassador, assisting in beta testing of astronomy hardware and software.